If you offer portrait photography as a service, you will most likely find yourself outside for a photoshoot. There are tons of pros...Read more

 With 7.7 billion people in this world, we run into crowds quite often.
-Whether you bring your camera to a sporting event, a music festival, or a touristy area, you are sure to run into large groups of people.
-Use some of our tips on photographing crowds at the next event you attend!
+Whether you were hired to photograph a sporting event, a music festival, or another event, you can use some of our tips on photographing crowds at the next event you attend!

 If you’re photographing crowds all day, you’ll need to edit a ton of photos.
 Perfectly Clear will save you hours of editing!
-Just upload your photos and use our batch processing capabilities– each photo will automatically be edited with up to 40 corrections.
-Don’t believe us?
-Try it for free for 21 days!
+Just upload your photos and use our batch processing capabilities.
+Try it for free on Perfectly Clear Cloud, our online automatic editor.

 5 Tips for Photographing Crowds